 A financial analyst should have analytical skills, mathematical skills, leadership skills, research skills, attention to detail, research skills, ease with technology, and communication and writing skills.

-What types of companies hire financial analysts?
+What types of companies hire these analysts?

 Insurance companies, law firms, banks, and other large companies all hire financial analysts.